beowulfey/pylinnaeo/README.md

 #### What's the latest?
+New for v0.4.0 (devel branch only):
+* ClustalO now returns the alignment order, rather than as the input order.
+This required a custom Clustal-Omega and Clustalo-Python extension, so it is not a part of master right now.

+New for v0.3.2:
+* Added a mini-terminal for MacOS, since it runs windowed and without a terminal as a .app
+* greatly improved memory usages (so many dels!)
+* Changed over to an installer for Windows
+* added an icon and cleaned it up

 New additions for v0.2.0:
 * Can now load multiple sequences and alignments at once.
 * Secondary structure search and display thanks to DSSP